babymechanic/simple-url-builder/README.md

 # url-builder

-A type builder to build urls which handles.
+A url builder which handles.

-- url encoding
+- uri encoding
 - remove params which are null, undefined, [] or ''
 - check if mandatory route params are missing
 - convert Array, Date types into route params